marlonbarrios/p5.js-creativecoding/README.md

 # Creative Coding and Generative Art
 ![Screen Shot 2022-05-24 at 9 05 50 PM](https://user-images.githubusercontent.com/90220317/170304140-15ee0f3b-e0d8-44fe-9d0a-8a186422cac0.png)

-This is a collection with fun projects using p5.js exploring simulation od complex systems and emergente properties.
+This is a collection with fun projects using p5.js exploring simulation of complex systems and emergence properties.

 https://p5js.org/